learn-co-curriculum/instant-datascience/README.md

 Ok, so strings are great for performing operations on text.
-For example we can call a method `title` on a string to capitaize the first letter of each word.
+For example, we can call a method `title` on a string to capitaize the first letter of each word.

 ```python